LoginRadius/engineering-portal/content/create-and-deploy-rest-api-in-kubernetes/index.md

 curl http://localhost:80/user/123
 ```

-If you want to learn more on how to deploy using a managed Kubernetes service in the cloud, such as Google Kubernetes Engine, then check out the awesome guides on the official Kubernetes docs [here](https://kubernetes.io/docs/tutorials/stateless-application/expose-external-ip-address/).
+If you want to learn more on how to deploy using a managed Kubernetes service in the cloud, such as Google Kubernetes Engine, then check out the excellent guides on the official Kubernetes docs [here](https://kubernetes.io/docs/tutorials/stateless-application/expose-external-ip-address/).